-Policies and Legislation
+Policies

-- 1. Were Campus Program funds used to develop, substantially revise, or implement policies or protocols or to develop or promote State, local, or tribal legislation and policies during the current reporting period?
-If Campus Program funds were used to developed, substantially revise, and/or implement policies or protocols, or to develop or promoted State, local, or tribal legislation and policies during the current reporting period, select "yes."
-This includes if Campus Program-funded staff worked directly on these activities. - 2.
-Type of organizations/agencies in which policies or protocols were developed, substantially revised, or implemented Check all the organizations/agencies in which policies or protocols were developed, substantially revised, or implemented using Campus Program funds during the current reporting period. - 3.
-Describe the protocols and/or policies developed, substantially revised, or implemented with Campus Program funds during the current reporting period.
+1. Were Campus Program funds used to develop, substantially revise, or implement policies or protocols or to develop or promote State, local, or Tribal policies during the current reporting period?

+If Campus Program funds were used to developed, substantially revise, and/or implement policies or protocols, or to develop or promoted State, local, or Tribal policies during the current reporting period, select "yes."
+This includes if Campus Program-funded staff worked directly on these activities.

+2. Type of organizations/agencies in which policies or protocols were developed, substantially revised, or implemented

+Check all the organizations/agencies in which policies or protocols were developed, substantially revised, or implemented using Campus Program funds during the current reporting period.

+3. Describe the protocols and/or policies developed, substantially revised, or implemented with Campus Program funds during the current reporting period.